openstack/neutron-specs/specs/stein/neutron-interconnection.rst

   symmetric interconnection hasn't been validated yet

 VALIDATED
-  the existence of the symmetric interconnection has been validated

-ALLOCATED
-  local interconnection parameters have been defined (remote parameters are still unknown)
+  the existence of the symmetric interconnection has been validated and local interconnection parameters have been allocated (remote parameters are still unknown)

-CONFIGURED
-  both local parameters and remote parameters are known, interconnection is being built

 ACTIVE
-  interconnection has been setup, it should work
+  both local parameters and remote parameters are known, interconnection has been setup, it should work

 TEARDOWN
   local action taken to delete this interconnection, action